srndic/libquickly/INSTALL.rst

 Copyright 2014 Nedim Srndic, University of Tuebingen

 Libquickly is C++ software and uses CMake for building.
-It was developed on Ubuntu 12.04 and tested on Ubuntu 14.04.
+It was developed and tested on Ubuntu 14.04.

 Dependencies
 ====================